babasaraki/iandow.github.io/_posts/2017-07-12-Tensor_Chicken.md

 # How do you detect motion and capture images from a Raspberry Pi webcam?

-Motion is a nice lightweight, yet capable application for operating surveillance cameras on Linux.
-It works with any Linux-supported video camera, including all V4L Webcams, many IP cameras, Axis cameras, and it controls pan and tilt functions.
-Motion records movies and snapshots in JPEG, PPM, and MPEG formats, and you can view these remotely in a Web browser thanks to Motion's built-in HTTP server.
-It stores image files in a directory of your choosing, and it does not require a database, though it supports MySQL and PostgreSQL if you do want to use one.

 I setup a webcam on my Pi with a nice lightweight application called [Motion](https://github.com/Motion-Project/motion).
 It works with any Linux-supported video camera and provides cool features to capture images and movies and trigger scripts when motion is detected.
 The camera I'm using is the [Raspberry Pi Camera Module V2 - 8 Megapixel, 1080p](https://www.amazon.com/dp/B01ER2SKFS/ref=cm_sw_r_tw_dp_x_NGAzzbTRQ64WJ).

 Here are the commands I ran on the Pi to setup the webcam: